RamezIssac/django-erp-framework/docs/source/tutorial/tutorial_1.rst

             return formfield

+Now we need and compute the value automatically and display it to the user.
+To do that we need to add a little javascript to handle the client side calculation, and to do that we'll need a create our own template.

-Now in you In your `sample_erp` app directory, create a `templates` folder, and inside it you can create a template file `admin/sales_change_form.html` and in it we can write:
+in you In your `sample_erp` app directory, create a `templates` folder, and inside it you can create a template file `admin/sales_change_form.html` and in it we can write:

 .. code-block:: Django